 The POS types are not intended for active recreational use, but rather are to provide for passive recreational pursuits.
-As a result, these POS types will not include playgrounds or informal sports elements, but will include walking tracks and trails, open turf areas for informal recreation, seats and shade structures and may include BBQ facilities.
+As a result, these POS types will not include playgrounds or informal sports elements, but will include walking tracks and trails, open turf areas for informal recreation, seats and shade structures and may include BBQ facilities (refer to Figure 15).